-Private peering allows Netrality clients to directly connect to many of the largest networks in the world.
+Private peering at Netrality's urban-located facilities allows clients to directly connect to hundreds of the biggest networks around the globe.

 The internet is a collection of many networks across the globe, with data constantly passing from one network to another.
 When data is exchanged from one network to the next, it is called peering.

 Peering is often done through public Internet Exchange Points (IXPs).
 However, the acceleration of digital transformation initiatives, increased bandwidth requirements for content delivery networks (CDNs), and the rollout of 5G wireless produce larger quantities of data than can be efficiently transferred through public peering connections.

 Colocation Data Centers, the Ideal Partner For Peering

 Private peering at a colocation facility allows two networks to form a direct physical connection, rather than connecting via the exchange point switch.
 This direct point-to-point connection bypasses much of the public network through which most internet traffic passes, enabling the transfer of larger volumes of data.

 Netrality’s colocation data centers, home to hundreds of the biggest networks around the globe, are the epicenter of connectivity in our markets.
 Peering at Netrality’s urban-located facilities provides many benefits, including:

 - Faster speeds – Direct connections from one network to another creates fewer “hops” for data transit and ensures the shortest route possible from one destination to another.